A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Numerical Experiments

-Figure \ref{fig:shadowPrice} shows the location marginal price (LMP) obtained from the strict and CMP models at Bus 50 which corresponds to the median demand in the network.
-The figure also shows the system demand over the $24$ hour horizon under the scenario corresponding to Winter-2.
-The LMPs are the optimal dual solution (shadow prices) associated with the flow balance equation \eqref{eq:flowBalance}.
-The strict model results in scarcity price of $\$333$ for prolonged periods of time, once between 9:30 A.M. -- 3:15 P.M. and again between 4:30 P.M. -- 10:15 P.M.
-On the other hand, the CMP model completely avoids the first interval of scarcity prices and reduces the duration of the second interval to 5:30 P.M. -- 7:30 P.M.
-These results illustrate the potential of avoiding prolonged periods of scarcity prices by using the CMP model.
+Figure \ref{fig:shadowPrice} shows the location marginal price obtained from the strict and CMP-DC models at Bus 57 which corresponds to the 75th percentile of demand in the network.
+The figure also shows the system demand over the $24$ hour horizon under the scenario corresponding to Winter-1.
+The location marginal prices are the optimal dual solution (shadow prices) associated with the flow balance equation \eqref{eq:flowBalance}.
+The strict model results in a scarcity price of $\$1000$ for prolonged periods of time, once between 9:30 A.M. -- 3:15 P.M. and again between 4:30 P.M. -- 9:00 P.M.
+On the other hand, the CMP-DC model reduces the intervals of scarcity prices during a contingency.
+Note the CMP-MIP model does not provide a direct means to compute the location marginal prices.
+This marks a critical distinction between CMP-DC and CMP-MIP models that is of significance from a systems operators' perspective.